Docs

 • avoid advanced/internal fields unless they are real user decisions

-• use :label and :title on run-collected forms so recent runs are readable
+• use :label and :title on run-collected forms so recent-run rows are readable

 • prefer :resource fields for selecting existing artifacts, and keep manual upload available when useful